If your condition or impairment affects your ability to study (such as dyslexia, physical or mental health conditions), you can apply for DSA.

 You must also:

 be on a higher education course that lasts at least a year

-If you’re eligible for
+Proving you’re eligible

 How to apply